Who Wins and Who Loses When Customer Journeys Are Hijacked?

 In this scenario, if your website is the one losing traffic, then you’re losing out on customers, on sales opportunities, and on sales revenue.
 You’re also likely to see your brand reputation tarnished as a result.
 Although most injected ads disrupt customer journeys by promoting products offered by competing online stores, smaller numbers of these ads promote controversial content such as adult websites (roughly 10%) or online gambling and gaming (roughly 15% to 20%).

-Adding to the problem, injected ads disproportionately target the best customers, because the most active online shoppers are the ones most likely to download free software that secretly includes ad-injecting malware.
+Adding to the problem, injected ads disproportionately target the best customers, because the most active online shoppers are the ones most likely to download free software that comes pre-packaged with adware.
 (In fact, we consistently see that shoppers exposed to injected ads actually have higher conversion rates than other consumers – and these above-average conversion rates rise even higher after we block those ads.)
 And the numbers show that when a consumer views injected ads while visiting a given retailer’s eCommerce website, those ads are likely to hurt that consumer’s view of the retailer.

 The big winners: unscrupulous affiliate marketers